kubeflow/website/content/docs/guides/accessing-uis.md

 To make it easy to connect to these UIs Kubeflow provides a reverse proxy through which all UIs are accessible.

-Instructions below indicate how to connect to the Kubeflow navigation UI.
+Instructions below indicate how to connect to the Kubeflow navigation UI(see below).
 From there you can easily navigate to the different serivces.

 ![Central UI](/docs/images/central-ui.png)